 Each Fund's organizational documents will empower the Board to establish different classes of Shares and to take any other action necessary to accomplish the establishment and creation of such classes of Shares.
-The Initial Trustee of the Current Fund has adopted resolutions, attached hereto as ExhibitA, authorizing the Fund's officers to file the Application with the Commission.
+The applicable Board of A-STAR and APCF has adopted resolutions, attached hereto as Exhibit A, authorizing certain of the Funds' officers to file the Application with the Commission.